ec-europa/nexteuropa_user_management/README.md

 To exclude User management role use `<!!USER_MANAGER_RID!!>` token in the `nexteuropa_user_management_banned_role_ids` array.

-So to exclude as grantable role for User management user, put this into the settings.php:
+To exclude as grantable role for User management user, use :
 ```php
 $conf['nexteuropa_user_management_banned_role_ids'] = array(
   '<!!ADMIN_RID!!>',